orbeon/orbeon-forms-doc/Form-Builder-~-Integration.md

 - `fr-app`
   - must be non-blank and only contain ASCII letters, digits, "-" or "_"
-  - if Form Builder permission are enabled, the app name must be allowed by those permissions
+  - if Form Builder permission are enabled, the app name must be allowed by those permissions (see [[Form Builder Permissions|Form Runner ~ Access Control ~ Editing Forms#form-builder-permissions]])
 - `fr-form`
   - must be non-blank and only contain ASCII letters, digits, "-" or "_"